janlionly/flutter_dev_colorized_log/README.md

 Dev.isLightweightMode = false; // Skip stack trace capture for maximum performance (recommended for production) Dev.useOptimizedStackTrace = true; // Use stack_trace package for 40-60% better performance (default: true)

+/// V 2.2.0 Fast print mode for better console output performance
+/// Defaults to true in debug mode (kDebugMode), false in release mode Dev.useFastPrint = true; // Use print() instead of debugPrint() for faster output (default in debug mode) Dev.useFastPrint = false; // Use debugPrint() for safer logging with throttling (default in release mode)
+// Note: debugPrint throttles output (~800 chars at a time) to prevent log loss
+//       print is faster but may lose logs if output is too frequent
+//
+// Recommendation:
+// - Development: true (default in debug mode) for faster feedback
+// - Production/Testing: false (default in release mode) for safer logging

 /// V 2.0.7 printOnceIfContains for one-time logging when the message contains a keyword
 /// Use the printOnceIfContains parameter to ensure only the first log containing the keyword is printed Dev.log('Error: USER-001 login failed', printOnceIfContains: 'USER-001');
 Dev.log('Retry: USER-001 timeout again', printOnceIfContains: 'USER-001'); // Skipped! (message contains 'USER-001' which was already logged)
 Dev.clearCachedKeys(); // Clear all cached keywords if needed

-/// V 2.0.4 newline replacement for better search visibility in the console Dev.isReplaceNewline = true; // Whether to replace newline characters (default: false) Dev.newlineReplacement = ' | '; // Replacement string for newlines (default: ' | ')
+/// V 2.2.0 newline replacement for better search visibility in the console
+/// Defaults to true in debug mode (kDebugMode), false in release mode Dev.isReplaceNewline = true; // Replace newlines (default: true in debug mode) Dev.isReplaceNewline = false; // Preserve newlines (default: false in release mode) Dev.newlineReplacement = ' • '; // Replacement string (default: ' • ' - bullet point for clear separation)

+// Recommendation:
+// - Development: true (default in debug mode) for better console searchability
+// - Production: false (default in release mode) to preserve original formatting

 /// V 2.0.3 prefix name for all logs
 Dev.prefixName = 'MyApp'; // Custom prefix name to prepend to all log messages